 In one of our recent articles we spoke about beginner’s level full body workout using bodyweight and here we are with one step ahead, the intermediate routine.
 One of our team members took the latter routine quite seriously.
 “Never have I ever found such a simple yet effective workout, easy to get started with and continue”, she told us.

 The requirements are the same.
 Some clear space in your living room, 15 - 20 minutes and your will.
-It is advisable that you complete 10 - 15 reps of each movement and then proceed onto the next after a minute of rest.
+It is advisable that you complete the given number of reps of each movement and then proceed onto the next after a minute of rest.
 Push yourself to increase the number of reps by 1 or 2 numbers every time you attempt this routine.
 This way you will be able to challenge your capacity effectively.
 This is how the list of movements goes:

 An excellent movement to get your core activated and body warmed up.